Atlantic City's Hard Rock casino sets June 28 opening date - Philly

 The company, owned by the Seminole Indian tribe of Florida, is pumping $500 million into the resort.

-It has promised to offer over 200 nights of live music in its first year, and will display part of the world's largest collection of music memorabilia, including outfits worn by Whitney Houston and Mariah Carey, and an autographed guitar from Jon Bon Jovi.
+It will display part of the world's largest collection of music memorabilia, including outfits worn by Whitney Houston and Mariah Carey, and an autographed guitar from Jon Bon Jovi.

 Hard Rock is staking its future in Atlantic City on the bones of a building built by President Donald Trump, who was a real estate developer and casino owner in 1990.